TheJustLink/MirrorShooter/README.md

 # MirrorShooter
-A good example of a shooter made with Unity and Mirror network.
+A example of a shooter made with Unity and Mirror network.